Aminoxin Side Effects

 4. Camarasa JG, Serra-Baldrich E, Lluch M "Contact allergy to vitamin B6."
 Contact Dermatitis 23 (1990): 115

-Not all side effects for Aminoxin may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Aminoxin may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Aminoxin (pyridoxine)